iqbalabd/iqbalabd.github.io/content/posts/2025/pycon-sg-2025-keynote-en.md

 My first PyCon and my interaction with the wider community was at the first PyCon APAC right here in Singapore in June 2010.
 While I was writing this keynote, I reflected on the fact I was here _exactly_ 15 years ago and realized the significance of me standing in front of all of you today within the context of my history working with our community.

-At that time, Mark Hammond (received the DSA in 2015 for his work on Win32), Wesley Chun (Chan) and Steve Holden was our keynote speakers.
+At that time, Mark Hammond (received the DSA in 2015 for his work on Win32), Wesley Chun and Steve Holden was our keynote speakers.
 It was all new to me: The culture of sharing and camradarie between Pythonistas.
 I didn't realize that a programming conference can be so much fun and people so kind to an introvert and beginner like me!

 At that time my gut feeling was that I felt like I wanted to help out a little with this community, not much I guess because, hey, what do I know about community building?
 And maybe if I'm lucky enough, learn a few new things and make a few friends along the way.